Train cascade object detector model

 stage and the number of cascade stages,

-of each stage.
+FalseAlarmRateincrease complexity of each stage.
 Increased complexity can achieve fewer false detections but can result in longer training and detection times.
 Higher values for

 'TruePositiveRate'— Minimum true positive rate